League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 This was created as a way of creating the interactive FVTT Tutorial on [The Forge](https://forgevtt.com/game/demo)

+Open a journal entry under the folder named for 'Trigger Happy' edit the journal and insert in its content as text the trigger lines as described below.

 # Installation

 It's always easiest to install modules from the in game add-on browser.